Lê Duẩn

-Lê Duẩn (/vi/; 7 April 1907 – 10 July 1986) was a Vietnamese communist politician.
+Lê Duẩn (/vi/; 7 April 1907 – 10 July 1986) whose real name is Lê Văn Nhuận, was a Vietnamese communist politician.
 He rose in the party hierarchy in the late 1950s and became General Secretary of the Central Committee of the Communist Party of Vietnam (VCP) at the 3rd National Congress in 1960.
 When Ho Chi Minh died in 1969, he consolidated power to become the undisputed leader of North Vietnam.
-Upon defeating South Vietnam in the Second Indochina War in 1975, he subsequently ruled the newly unified Socialist Republic of Vietnam from 1976 until his death in 1986.
+Upon the fall of South Vietnam at the end of the Vietnam War in 1975, he subsequently ruled the newly unified Socialist Republic of Vietnam from 1976 until his death in 1986.

 He was born into a lower-class family in Quảng Trị Province, in the Annam Protectorate of French Indochina as Lê Văn Nhuận.
 Little is known about his family and childhood.
-He first came in contact with revolutionary thoughts in the 1920s through his work as a railway clerk.
+He first came in contact with revolutionary thought in the 1920s through his work as a railway clerk.
 Lê Duẩn was a founding member of the Indochina Communist Party (the future Communist Party of Vietnam) in 1930.
 He was imprisoned in 1931 and released in 1937.
 From 1937 to 1939, he climbed the party ladder.
 He was rearrested in 1939, this time for fomenting an uprising in the South.
 Lê Duẩn was released from jail following the successful Communist-led August Revolution of 1945.